kyrsideris/confluent-kafka-python-example/README.md

 ###Gotcha
-The python kafka client will not get the updated list of brokers as the kafka clients are scaling up.
-Zookeeper seems to have the update list of kafka clients.
-So if we kill the master kafka container that was instantiated in the beginning then the producer and consumer will fail.
+The python kafka client will not get the updated list immediately of brokers as the kafka clients are scaling up.
+The update rate of the broker list depends on the {{metadata.max.age.ms}} period on 0.10 and {{topic.metadata.refresh.interval.ms}} on 0.8.
+So if we kill the master kafka container that was instantiated in the beginning, before the {{metadata.max.age.ms}} from the instantiation time, then the producer and consumer will fail.

 Kill the kafka master:
 ```bash